wrexik/Spotix/README.md

 mySecret='YourSecret'
 ```
 # Customization:
-Tool has options to custumizate output text, color and font
+Tool has options to custumize output text, color and font

 ### Text:
 To change font, download font in `.ttf` format and put it in the folder named assets
 next set `font = 'YourFontName.ttf'` dont forget the `.ttf`

 To change size easily edit `font_name_size = 74` and `font_artist_size = 70`.

 That means `font_name_size` is name of the song
 and `font_artist_size` is the name of the artist